 But as we know, banning books might have an opposite effect, as history would tell repeatedly.
 A banned book would catch more eyeballs than an unbanned one.
 Might even save it from oblivion.
 In the same ways as a #trigger warning at the beginning of a relatively bland Facebook message might add that bit of extra conflict and make it somehow worthier.

-During the first two years of her PhD, Nihal did so much research that now, when it’s time for her to finally write her thesis, she has to Marie Kondo her way through all the excess material.
+During the first two years of her PhD, Nihal did so much research that now, when it was finally time for her to write her thesis, she had to Marie Kondo her way through all the excess material.

-The stress has given her insomnia.
-It has also made her fall asleep at odd hours.
+The stress had given her insomnia.
+It had also made her fall asleep at odd hours.

 It didn’t take long for him to cross the telephonic threshold.
 Soon Nihal was going to bed with both Mansoor and Kondo.
 And both had had a devastating effect on her life.

-It has been Nihal’s absolute fantasy to spend a night alone in a library.
+It had been Nihal’s absolute fantasy to spend a night alone in a library.
 Who knows what kind of thoughts would enter her mind?
 What characters would visit her dreams?